arbordex/dex/README.md

 You'll see the server running at `http://localhost:3000`.

 Don't need to configure anything.
 Sensible defaults are built in.
-But if you want to, copy `config/.env.example` to `.env` and update values as needed.
+But if you want to, copy `.env.example` to `.env` and update values as needed.
 All variables have defaults, so you only change what you need.

 ## Configuration

-All configuration lives in `config/` directory:
+Key configuration lives at the repo root for editor auto-detection:

 - **`.env` / `.env.example`**: Environment variables (port, host, NODE_ENV, etc.)
 - **`tsconfig.json`**: TypeScript compiler settings with strict mode and bundler module resolution
 - **`eslint.config.js`**: Code style rules (auto-enforced on commit)
 - **`.markdownlintrc.json`**: Documentation linting rules

+Supporting scripts and hooks stay grouped in `config/`:

-- **`scripts/start.js`**: Smart startup script that detects your environment based on `NODE_ENV` and sets behavior
+- **`config/scripts/start.js`**: Smart startup script that detects your environment based on `NODE_ENV` and sets behavior
+- **`config/.husky/`**: Git hooks (auto-lints on commit)

 TypeScript uses bundler module resolution, which means you can import `.ts` files directly in your source code without writing `.js` extensions.
 The build and runtime handle it transparently.